glifu1958/test_repo/README.md

 in the range (0..N-1).
 Write a program to read
 the tree and find:
---a) the root node
+--1. the root node
---b) all leaf nodes
+--2. all leaf nodes
---c) all middle nodes
+--3. all middle nodes
---d) the longest path in the tree
+--4. the longest path in the tree
---e) * all paths in the tree with given sum S of their nodes --f) * all subtrees with given sum S of their nodes
+--5. * all paths in the tree with given sum S of their nodes --6. * all subtrees with given sum S of their nodes